 If you’re about to become a first-time homeowner, single-story homes are a good place to start.
 However, if your family is expanding, space can be a big problem, and often, most homeowners think that the best solution would be to pack up, buy a new home and move away.
-However, there is another solution that will allow you to stay put, and that’s by building a second story addition to your home.
+There is another solution that will allow you to stay put, and that’s by building a second story addition to your home.

-But of course, like every remodeling project, a second story addition is not for the faint of heart.
+But of course, like every remodeling project, a second-story addition is not for the faint of heart.
 It’s only natural to have a few questions and concerns before you jump in and do the project.
-To help you get started, below, we answer four of the most common questions homeowners ask about second story additions.
+To help you get started, below, we answer four of the most common questions homeowners ask about second-story additions.